sorenss/transcribe-danish/README.md

 Download this repository (`git clone https://github.com/sorenss/transcribe-danish.git`).
 From a terminal in this folder, run the bash script:

-	bash transcribedanish.sh FILENAMEHERE
+	bash transcribedanish.sh FILENAMEHERE.wav

 with the name of your file as specified, and wait as it will take some time.
-If you want a basic text transcript, run `bash transcribedanish.sh FILENAME basic`.
-When finished, the transcript will be saved to a text file called *transcribeme.cha* or *transcription.txt*.
+If you want a basic text transcript, run `bash transcribedanish.sh FILENAME.wav basic`.
+When finished, the transcript will be saved to a CLAN file (*.cha*) or text file (*.txt*).

 ## Windows